InfuserKI: Enhancing Large Language Models with Knowledge Graphs via Infuser-Guided Knowledge Integration: Conclusion

 \section{Conclusion}

 In this study, we tackle a novel problem of integrating new knowledge from KGs into LLMs without affecting existing knowledge.
 We introduce the Infuser-guided Knowledge Integration framework, designed to selectively add new information to LLMs, minimizing the impact on prior knowledge and preventing catastrophic forgetting.
 A relation classification task further enhances the model's generality.
-Evaluations on UMLS and MetaQA demonstrate InfuserKI's effectiveness in integrating knowledge with less forgetting, maintaining sustained performance with large-scale data, and exhibiting exceptional generality on unseen templates and downstream tasks.
+Evaluations on UMLS and MetaQA demonstrate {\method}'s effectiveness in integrating knowledge with less forgetting, maintaining sustained performance with large-scale data, and exhibiting exceptional generality on unseen templates and downstream tasks.
+Future work will study methods to test and integrate knowledge into LLMs with multi-hop knowledge triplets.